Swamy-s-Tech-Skills-Academy-AI-ML-Data/calmmindbot/README.md

 ## Overview

-CalmMindBot is an AI-driven chatbot designed to provide empathetic and insightful mental health support.
+CalmMind is an AI-driven chatbot designed to provide empathetic and insightful mental health support.
 Built using **Django**, **OpenAI’s NLP models**, and web technologies (**HTML, CSS, JavaScript**), it enables users to engage in meaningful conversations, offering guidance, emotional support, and wellness resources.

 ## **Project Scope**